 WORKERS READY AND WAITING

 We have plenty of skilled and non-skilled laborers available and ready to assist you with your project.
 Our centers provide a safe and organized environment with onsite bilingual staff to facilitate the hiring process, connecting you with the most qualified workers.
-We ensure a fair, minimum hourly wage is paid but specific rates and job requirements are negotiated between you and the worker.
+Our expected rate of pay is $20.00/hr to ensure a fair hourly wage is paid, but specific rates may vary and/or negotiated depending on the specific job.
+Job requirements are negotiated between you and the worker.

 INFORMATION for EMPLOYERS – Contractors State License Requirement

 In California all businesses or individuals who construct, or alter, or offer to construct or alter any building, highway, road, parking facility, excavation or other structure in California must be licensed by the Contractors State License Board (CSLB) if the total cost (labor and materials) of one or more contracts on the projects is $500 or more.
 Licenses may be issued to individuals, partnerships, corporations, joint venture or limited liability companies (LLC).